 comply with all applicable laws and regulations.

-Orders

-If this Contract is for a one-off purchase of Goods, the signing of this Contract by both Parties is the order for the Goods.
+Orders, one-off purchase: If this Contract is for a one-off purchase of Goods, the signing of this Contract by both Parties is the order for the Goods.

-If this Contract is for the ongoing supply of Goods, the Buyer will place orders for the Goods with the Supplier from time to time.
+Orders, ongoing supply: If this Contract is for the ongoing supply of Goods, the Buyer will place orders for the Goods with the Supplier from time to time.
 Each order must:

 be in writing

-be sent by post, fax, email, e–procurement system or other electronic means
+be sent by post, email, e–procurement system or other electronic means

 specify the volume and type of Goods ordered, and